ratan17/Fantasy-Cricket/README.md

   2. Open the following directory: C: > Program Files > Apache Software Foundation > Tomacat 8.0 > webapps
   3. In this directory copy the given folder "ckt_slctor".
   4. Open Google Chrome and paste "localhost:8080" in url.
-  5. From there you can easily view working of my project.
+  5. From there you can easily view working of my project..